IBM/tape-archive-api/readme.md

 The Tape archive REST API facilitates controlling migration and recalls of files managed by IBM Spectrum Archive Enterprise Edition version 1.3.0.3 and above.
 It also allows to obtain component status for IBM Spectrum Archive system.
 The Tape archive REST API is a REST API that provides http calls to manage files and obtain status information.

+## Disclaimer and license
+This project is under MIT license.

+The Tape archive REST API is an open source project and NOT an IBM product.
+As such it is not supported by any official IBM product support.

+The code provided in this git repository is a prototype and has not been tested in production and in multi-user environments.
+The author does not assume any liability for damages or other trouble when deploying this API.
+Changes in the products it integrates with - for example IBM Spectrum Archive Enterprise Edition - may cause the API to stop working.

+For intergration and support of the Tape archive REST API in your environment contact the [author](https://github.com/nhaustein).

+Thanks to [Khanh V Ngo](https://github.com/khanhn1638) for providing the baseline API.
+Thanks to [Achim Christ](https://github.com/acch) for the useful lessons about nodejs.

 ## Introduction
 Using tapes in tiered storage file system that are space managed bears some risk.
 Especially if users can access the file system and cause transparent recalls.
 Transparent recalls tend to be slow and sometimes they impact file system operations.
 Therefore it is recommended to disallow transparent recalls for users and instead use tape optimized recalls.
 This requires to customize the retrieval process for the end user.